Queensland Family Law Practice

 Keep in mind that if your pet becomes part of the property settlement, like a house or a car, the court can order the pet to be sold so you can split the proceeds.

-Recent Legal Cases about Pet Custody in Australia
+Recent Legal Cases about Pet Custody in Divorce in Australia

-Despite the Court not dealing with pets as sentient beings, there are a couple of recent cases where pet custody is explored.
-In Downey v Beale, his Honour Justice Harman stated, “one would hope, in this neoliberal world, that we have not yet come to the point where even love and affection are commoditised”.
-In this case, the only remaining issue in the matter was who would get the dog.
+In Downey v Beale, Justice Harman remarked, “one would hope, in this neoliberal world, that we have not yet come to the point where even love and affection are commoditised.”
+In this case, the only unresolved issue was who would be awarded custody of the dog—highlighting the growing importance of pet custody in divorce proceedings.

-Will Family Law in Australia change about Pet Custody
+Will Family Law in Australia Change Regarding Pet Custody in Divorce?

 Get a personal consultation .